Melissa Mark-Viverito: 2019 NYC Public Advocate Special Election

+New York's 15th Congressional District

+In August 2019, Mark-Viverito announced her candidacy to replace José E. Serrano as representative of New York's 15th Congressional District, but lost in the primary to Ritchie Torres, receiving 4.3% of the vote with a rank of 6th place.

 Personal life

 Mark-Viverito campaigned in solidarity with the Occupy Wall Street movement and identified herself as part of the "99%" of income earners despite having a net worth in the millions.
 She and her family inherited an estimated $6.7 million from her father, a doctor.
 Prior to her inheritance, she applied for a taxpayer-subsidized loan in 1998 when her property at the time was worth $310,000.
 As of 2014, the multi-story condominium property was worth around $1,300,000.
 Mark-Viverito rents out her properties, but did not report her rental income.
 Her spokesman claimed it to be an honest oversight on her part.

 In August 2014, Mark-Viverito publicly disclosed that she was infected with the most common STD, the human papillomavirus.
 She said she was an "extremely private person" but that she what announcing it because she wanted to destigmatize and raise awareness about the disease.

+In 2016, in response to the Donald Trump's Access Hollywood tape recording, Mark-Viverito public revealed that she had been a victim of childhood sexual abuse, drawing the support of many, including other elected officials.